Wild Rumors about Raven

 - Another new one!
 Apparently I'm a necromancer!
 OK, besides the fact that whoever came up with this one has obviously been playing a little too much D&D ... as I understand it from looking up the term, a necromancer is someone who bothers the Dead, or enslaves them, or something like that.
 I work for Hela, the Norse/Germanic Death Goddess.
 I cannot tell you how little She likes the idea of people bothering her Dead folk.
 My dealings with Dead people have mostly been to show them the way home when they are lost, and clean up any messes that they left.
 This is another one of those wishful-thinking "demons do my laundry" sorts of tales.
 No, I don't deal with demons either.
 Can you see me rolling my eyes?

-(I do have one partner who does what I say, because he’s agreed to that.
-So perhaps I have a cult with one member.
+(I do have two partners who do what I say, because they've agreed to that.
+No, my wife is not one of them.
+So perhaps I have a cult with two members.
 Yup, damn poor cult leader.
-Aside from him, no one can seem to come up with any of these cult members.)
+Aside from them, no one can seem to come up with any of these cult members.)

 Second, I don’t have to force BDSM on people.
 They come to me and ask nicely for it.